Bryan-IT/AWS-SAA-C02-Course/README.md

 You can use a role in the partner account and use that to upload objects to AWS resources.

+### Service Linked Roles and PassRoles

+Service Linked Roles are predefined in the service and include all the permission that the service requires to call another aws services on your behalf.
+Linked service also defines how you create, modify and delete a service-linked role.

+Allows bob to pass an existing role into an aws service that was already created by the sercurity team

+Example
+By default cloudformation uses the permissions of your identity to interact with aws which means you need both the permissions to create a stack in cloudformation and also permission to create the resource that the stack creates.

+Security may have a role that exceeds the permissions that Bob directly has.
+So by using a PassRole, he can pass the security teams role in order to create resources in aws.

+Passrole gives give yo uthe ability to implemnent role seperation

 ### 1.3.6.
 AWS Organizations

 Without an organization, each AWS account needs it's own set of IAM users